 The Buccaneers are coming off a 44-15 season in 2019 where they finished with a No. 17 national ranking.
 After recording a program-best 23-1 conference record, Blinn softball claimed the Region XIV South Division Championship.
 The Buccaneers placed fourth in the Region XIV Tournament.

 This season, Kimber Cortemelia was named the 2019 Region XIV South Division Player of the Year and Meghan Morris was named the 2019 Region XIV South Division Pitcher of the Year.
 Cortemelia was also named a NJCAA All-American and to the 2019 National Fastpitch Coaches Association NJCAA Division I All-Region Midwest second team.
 In addition, Blinn softball was named a 2019 NJCAA Academic Team of the Year after maintaining a team grade point average of 3.0 or better throughout the academic year.

 Ingram continued her softball career at Texas Woman’s University (TWU) where she started both seasons for the Pioneers and earned numerous accolades.
-During her junior year, she was awarded second team all-conference, first team all-region, and third team All-American as a designated hitter.
-She was also an Academic All-American for the 2002 season.
-During her senior year, she was awarded first team all-conference, first team all-region, and first team All-American as a catcher.
-She was also named the 2003 NFCA Diamond Sports Catcher of the Year in Division II Softball.
-Ingram was named to the school's Hall of Fame in October 2012.
+During her junior year, she was awarded second-team all-conference, first-team all-region, and third-team All-American as a designated hitter.
+She also was an Academic All-American for the 2002 season.
+During her senior year, she was awarded first-team all-conference, first-team all-region, and first-team All-American as a catcher.
+She also was named the 2003 NFCA Diamond Sports Catcher of the Year in Division II Softball.
+Ingram was named to the school's Hall of Fame in 2012.

 Ingram spent two years as a graduate assistant coach at Texas Woman’s University while completing her master’s degree in 2004 and 2005.

 Ingram teaches Personal Health for the Division of Health and Kinesiology at Blinn College.
-She is also a member of the Buccaneer Alumni Letterman Association.
+She also is a member of the Buccaneer Alumni Lettermen Association.